Democrats rack up more gains in House as key tight races are called

 WASHINGTON — The House Democratic majority continued to grow Thursday as Rep. Karen Handel, the Republican who won a high-profile Georgia special election last year, conceded to challenger Lucy McBath, bringing the party's net gain of seats in Tuesday's midterm elections to 31.

-That number could continue to grow in coming days as more outstanding races are called.
-Many analysts have estimated that number will climb closer to 38 seats by the time all votes are counted, and a dozen competitive House contests remained too close to call by midday Thursday.
+That number could grow again in coming days as more outstanding races are called.
+Many analysts have estimated that the number will climb closer to 38 seats by the time all votes are counted, and a dozen competitive House contests remained too close to call by midday Thursday.

-For comparison, Democrats won 31 House seats in their 2006 wave election, which then-Republican president George W. Bush deemed a “thumping,” while Republicans won 63 in 2010.
-In both cases, however, the out-of-power party also made gains in the Senate while this year, Democrats lost ground in the upper chamber even while flipping the House.
+For comparison, Democrats won 31 House seats in their 2006 wave election, which then-Republican President George W. Bush deemed a “thumping,” while Republicans won 63 in 2010.
+In both cases, however, the out-of-power party also made gains in the Senate, while this year, Democrats lost ground there even while flipping the House.

-NBC News projected that McBath is the apparent winner in the race Thursday, while Handel told supporters in an email that she had reviewed the data and concluded, "It is clear that I came up a bit short on Tuesday."
+NBC News projected Thursday that McBath is the apparent winner in the race, while Handel told supporters in an email that she had reviewed the data and concluded, "It is clear that I came up a bit short on Tuesday."

 Handel occupied the seat for barely more than a year after winning the most expensive House race in history, the 2017 special election against Democrat Jon Ossoff, who was dissuaded from running again this year.